Force over Distance: Chapter 39

 “And that’s all of it?”
 Wray asked.

 “No,” Young said.
 “There’s more.”
-He took a breath, rescanned Rush’s mind, steadied himself, and tried to describe what had happened without reliving it.
-“Once you’re paralyzed, the gel level rises.
+He took a breath, rescanned Rush’s mind, steadied himself, and tried to describe what’d happened without reliving it.
+“Once you’re paralyzed, the gel rises.
 It simulates drowning.
 Or,” he rasped, “maybe, you do drown.”

 “And Telford watched this happen?”
-Wray asked, stone-cold neutral.
-“He was in the room, and he let it complete.”
+Wray asked, cold and neutral.
+“He was in the room, and he let it complete?”

 “Yeah, so for some reason,” Young said, fighting like hell not to the let the memory rise, “even though Rush was paralyzed, Telford held him under.”